 It’s just another example of how the end justified the means.

 Hysteria ended up selling 12 million copies in the U.S. alone and 25 million albums worldwide.

 Quite an amazing accomplishment, especially when reminded that the band’s average age at the time of its release was only about 27 years old.
 (Joe Elliott was 28; Steve Clark, 27; Phil Collen, 29; Rick Savage, 26; Rick Allen, 23!)

 Hysteria‘s struggles encapsulate many of the things that still represent Def Leppard — ups and downs, overcoming tragedy, persevering, and undeniably succeeding.
 Decades after the album’s release, the band continues pressing forward, making music and selling out venues when touring.

 Ever the optimist, here’s what Joe Elliott had to say in an interview with the Los Angeles Times back in 1987, soon after Hysteria‘s release:

 “All those delays helped the new album.
 It would have been more in the vein of ‘Pyromania,’ more than we wanted it to be.
 With the added time, we’ve been able to expand our musical horizons.
 ‘Hysteria’ has more variety to it and it’s more mature.”

-In the end, the years of struggles, delays, and hardships while making Hysteria were NOT roadblocks — they were merely a part of what ultimately made Hysteria the album we continue to celebrate to this day.
+In the end, the years of struggles, delays, and hardships while making Hysteria were not roadblocks — they were merely a necessary part of what ultimately made Hysteria the album we continue to celebrate to this day.